← Chapter 10· | Turning Signs (Contents) | References | blog |

 To the degree that a theory is well integrated into the guidance system, that theory will be difficult to test separately.
 Moreover, if the subject we are studying is self-organizing, even defining the parts or processes involved in it (so that we can frame hypotheses about relations between them) can be misleading.
 ‘Holistic aspects that resist formulation in precise terms characterize many organized systems’ (Collier 2003, 104).

-No matter how much energy or material is flowing through a process, it seems simple enough to us if it flows by itself, effortlessly, like a river following the curve of spacetime, gravity doing all the work.
+Any process seems simple enough to us if it flows by itself, effortlessly, like a river following the curve of spacetime, gravity doing all the work.
 Just as a river carves its own channel to facilitate and concentrate its flow, so we channel our energy through habitual practices.

 As we saw in the previous two chapters, the public, external models and diagrams we use for scientific theorizing are always simpler than the systems they model, just as the brain's internal map of being-in-the-world is simpler than the circumstances of actually being in the world.
 But theoretical simplicity is not always conducive to practical simplicity.
-Modern science itself, since the 17th Century, has tended to value theoretical over practical simplicity.
+Modern science itself, since the 17th century, has tended to value theoretical over practical simplicity.

-Chalres Peirce was one scientist who realized that scientific thinkers can sometimes mistake logical simplicity for the more natural, instinctive kind.
+Charles Peirce was one scientist who realized that scientific thinkers can sometimes mistake logical simplicity for the more natural, instinctive kind.

 Modern science has been builded after the model of Galileo, who founded it on il lume naturale [the light of nature].
 That truly inspired prophet had said that, of two hypotheses, the simpler is to be preferred; but I was formerly one of those who, in our dull self-conceit fancying ourselves more sly than he, twisted the maxim to mean the logically simpler, the one that adds the least to what has been observed … It was not until long experience forced me to realize that subsequent discoveries were every time showing I had been wrong,— while those who understood the maxim as Galileo had done, early unlocked the secret,— that the scales fell from my eyes and my mind awoke to the broad and flaming daylight that it is the simpler hypothesis in the sense of the more facile and natural, the one that instinct suggests, that must be preferred; for the reason that unless man have a natural bent in accordance with nature's, he has no chance of understanding nature, at all. … I do not mean that logical simplicity is a consideration of no value at all, but only that its value is badly secondary to that of simplicity in the other sense.As a logician, Peirce was well acquainted with the logic which strives to reduce the laws of nature to the simplest possible formula.
 But as a working scientist, he learned that ‘every advance of science that further opens the truth to our view discloses a world of unexpected complications’ (EP2:444).
 Logical simplicity may turn out to be an illusion, while the simplicity of the easy, ‘natural’ hypothesis is more conducive to the long-term learning process.
 Because our instincts have evolved along with us, we relate most easily to the level of complexity which we ourselves embody.
 For instance, being animals, we are naturally interested in animals; asked to see an inkblot ‘as’ something specific, we are more likely to see animals than inanimate objects (Bartlett 1932, 37).
 Having been tested and refined by natural selection itself, the eye of our instinct tends to be better at seeing the real patterns in nature than the eye of logical analysis.
 But then instinct also urges us to enlist the aid of reasoning in the quest for truth, and at that point critical logic becomes indispensable.— EP2:444

 The instinct of the genuine scientist is to trust observation of nature more than prior belief about it.
-He also realizes that the simplicity of a hypothesis does not make it true: we still have need of deductive logic to generate predictions from it, and inductive logic to see whether the observed facts confirm those predictions.
+He also realizes that the simplicity of a hypothesis does not make it true: we still have need of deductive logic to generate predictions from it, and inductive logic to see whether the observed facts confirm or refute those predictions.
 The economy of research requires us to select hypotheses for testing, since we don't have the resources or the time to test every wild guess about the nature of nature.
 Investigation therefore begins with the hypothesis that instinctively seems worth checking out – and then typically turns to analysis, or the quest for the logically elementary.

 Conceptual or theoretical simplicity tends to involve reducing a system or process to its simplest parts or elements, those which are not themselves composed of parts.
 In chemistry, for instance, the elements can combine to form compounds but are not themselves compounds: they can't be resolved into smaller parts by chemical means.
 But the elements in chemistry are not the same as the elements of physics, or biology, or psychology – or phaneroscopy, which studies the ‘elements of the phaneron’ (introduced in Chapter 5).